TZstatsADS/fall2022-project1-ytyky/README.md

 Term: Fall 2022

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Impact of Thoughts: How philosopher influence their colleague and history
-+ This project is conducted by [your name]
++ This project is conducted by Tianyu Yao

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: This project trying to analyze the influence of philosopher among within their groups with corpus data.
+I approach this question with data mining techniques.
+Trying to quantify and visualize philosophers' impact by examining the history of philosophy dataset

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.